c4s4/copilot-demo/README.md

 - You can call server with: `echo "test" | nc 127.0.0.1 8080`
 - To get UDP version: `Using UDP now`
 - You can call server with: `echo "test" | nc -4u -w1 127.0.0.1 8080`
+- You can ask for comments in code typing in prompt: `Add comments`

 Discussion: TCP server is broken, why?